 The highly qualified board of Shalom-SCCRR (Africa) were dedicated and meticulous in providing leadership, oversight, expertise and wisdom.
 This strong structure and leadership empowered Shalom-SCCRR to an authenticity of the highest order in delivering on the vision, mission, methodology and core values.The audited accounts are also an important element and core reflection of the quality of governance and administration of Shalom-SCCRR.
 In 2019 Shalom-SCCRR showed itself to be an exemplary, resilient and robust organisation in all its relationships and transactions.
 Sincere thanks to all the board members.

-The importance of external fundraising, in collaboration with the contributions of local communities, to realize the vision and mission of Shalom cannot be underestimated.
+The importance of external fundraising, in collaboration with the contributions of local communities, to realize the vision and mission of Shalom-SCCRR cannot be underestimated.
 Through the generosity of donors offering funding, labour, time, and prayer to the cause of Shalom-SCCRR, we are able to operationalise the objectives of our organization.
 The support of the African people where Shalom-SCCRR works is also much honoured.
 Our audited accounts are an expression of appreciation to the kindness of our donors, while also highlighting the accountability of Shalom-SCCRR in fulfilling its mission in line with donor intentions.

 During 2019, we continued to strengthen fundraising processes in the affiliate branches of Shalom-SCCRR around the world.
 Internationally, we have registered affiliate branches in the Republic of Ireland, UK-N. Ireland, and the USA (Shalom Center of Africa – 501c3).
 Each of these entities has their own independent board’s functioning as satellite support units to the work of Shalom-SCCRR in Africa.
-These partnerships enabled Shalom-SCCRR to become more autonomous, self-reliant, and pure of purpose in line with our objectives for providing conflict transformation and peace building programs, educational development projects to schools and other development projects.
+These partnerships enabled Shalom-SCCRR to become more autonomous, self-reliant, and pure of purpose in line with our objectives for providing conflict transformation and peace building programs, educational development projects to schools and other social infrastructure projects.
 The gratitude of Shalom-SCCRR in Africa and that of our beneficiary communities is immense.
 We continue to welcome the ever increasing number of individual donors to our support units.

 We informed Trocaire, a development agency, of our decision to end the partnership with them.
 We have assisted Trocaire with Shalom-SCCRR expertise to transform conflict issues that hinder sustainable development in the areas where they work.
 Shalom-SCCRR wishes to acknowledge the valuable work of Trocaire and express our appreciation for all the ways we mutually supported each other.
 We are most appreciative to Mr. Paul Healy, the outgoing Director of Trocaire in Kenya who has moved on to their Somalia Program, for all his correspondence and letters of appreciation to us.
-In zones of manifest violence and war, sustainable development is practically impossible without first transforming the underlying causes of conflict.
+In zones of persistent manifest violence and war, sustainable development is practically impossible without first transforming the underlying causes of conflict.
 Shalom will continue to advise accordingly.

 Respect for the dignity of life, human rights, the carrying capacity of the environment, and appreciation for ethnic and religious diversity are central to the legitimacy of Shalom-SCCRR’s interventions.
 Shalom-SCCRR’s core values are non-violent conflict transformation, integral human development and security, integrity, respect for local culture/traditions, and justice.
 To support our governance we continue to strengthen our array of organizational policy documents, to ensure continued optimum good practice, accountability, effectiveness, efficiency, and transparency throughout the organization.